 - The right to accept or contest responsibility for the violations of the alleged complaint;

-- The right to present up to three witnesses, who may be members of either the Smith College community or of the student's immediate family, who have knowledge of the student's character;
+- The right to present up to three witnesses, who may be members of either the Smith College community or of the student's immediate family, who have knowledge of the student's character or the alleged infraction;

-- The right to be present throughout the hearing and to consult with her or his adviser during her or his testimony;
+- The right to be present throughout the hearing and to consult with a chosen adviser during their testimony;

-- The right to appeal the final decision of the judicial board.
+- The right to appeal the final decision of the conduct board.

-- A student called before the judicial board has the following responsibilities:
+- A student called before the conduct board has the following responsibilities:

 SECTION 8.
-THE RIGHTS OF A PERSON FILING A COMPLAINT IN A JUDICIAL BOARD HEARING
+THE RIGHTS OF A PERSON FILING A COMPLAINT IN A CONDUCT BOARD HEARING

-A person who has filed a complaint and comes before the judicial board shall have the following rights:
+A person who has filed a complaint and comes before the conduct board shall have the following rights:

 - The right to review the statements of the student who is the subject of the alleged infraction;

-- The right to present evidence supporting the complainantís version of the alleged complaint;
+- The right to present evidence supporting the complainant’s version of the alleged complaint;

-- The right to be notified of receipt of the complaint by the chair of the judicial board within 48 hours.
+- The right to be notified of receipt of the complaint by the chair of the conduct board within 48 hours.

-- The right to appeal a final decision of the judicial board.
+- The right to appeal a final decision of the conduct board.

 SECTION 9.
-THE PROCEDURE OF A JUDICIAL BOARD HEARING
+THE PROCEDURE OF A CONDUCT BOARD HEARING

-The definition of "proceedings" encompasses the investigation, hearing, deliberation, and if necessary, the appeal process.
+- The definition of "proceedings" encompasses the investigation, hearing, deliberation, and if necessary, the appeal process.
 The definition of "written communication" and/or any mode of communication referred to hereon in this document shall be primarily through email correspondence, unless otherwise specified by the board.
-Exception to this would be notifications of hearing outcomes and appeals.

 - Prior to the Hearing

-- The judicial board shall provide written notification to the student or group of students who is the subject to the complaint, informing the student or students of the specifics of the complaint and that an investigation is being conducted.
-Note that from here on in this document the ďstudent who is the subject of the complaintĒ may also refer to groups of students who are the subjects of the complaint.
+- The conduct board shall provide written notification to the student or group of students who is the subject to the complaint, informing the student or students of the specifics of the complaint and that an investigation is being conducted.
+Note that from here on in this document the “student who is the subject of the complaint” may also refer to groups of students who are the subjects of the complaint.

-- The chair in consultation with the judicial board adviser shall, based on the information gathered, decide if there is enough evidence to continue with the proceedings.
-If the complaint describes a violation under the Prohibited Conduct provision number 4 of the Student Code of Conduct, the chair will select two (2) conduct board members and add the two (2) Smith community members, from the six (6) members appointed by the President, to create a five person hearing panel (chair and four (4) members) and an investigation will be initiated.
+- The chair in consultation with the conduct board adviser shall, based on the information gathered, decide if there is enough evidence to continue with the proceedings.
+If the complaint describes a violation under the Prohibited Conduct provision Discriminatory Harassment of the Student Code of Conduct, the chair will select two (2) conduct board members and add the two (2) Smith community members, from the four (4) members appointed by the President, to create a five person hearing panel (chair and four (4) members) and an investigation will be initiated.

-- When and if the judicial board decides that its proceedings shall continue, the board shall request a typed statement responding to the complaint or alleged infraction from the student who is the subject of the complaint, which should be submitted to the person in charge of judicial board scheduling within 48 hours.
+- When and if the conduct board decides that its proceedings shall continue, the board shall request a typed statement responding to the complaint or alleged infraction from the student who is the subject of the complaint, which should be submitted to the person in charge of conduct board scheduling within 48 hours.

 - Hearings shall, in the ordinary course, be held in private including five members of the board, the hearing adviser, the student who is the subject of the complaint, the person filing the case, and all appropriate advisers and witnesses.
-The judicial board in consultation with the judicial board adviser may permit designated members of the administration or the college community to observe proceedings.
+The conduct board in consultation with the conduct board adviser may permit designated members of the administration or the college community to observe proceedings.

-- A record of all hearings shall be made by the judicial board by digital tape recording or by another method determined by the board, which will be destroyed along with hearing notes following the appeal process.
+- A record of all hearings shall be made by the conduct board by digital tape recording or by another method determined by the board, which will be destroyed along with hearing notes following the appeal process.

 - The chair shall summarize the complaint and inform the student who is the subject of the complaint of the specific nature of the complaint or alleged infraction.

-- The student who is the subject of the complaint may be present throughout the hearing and may consult with her or his adviser during the testimony.
+- The student who is the subject of the complaint may be present throughout the hearing and may consult with a chosen adviser during the testimony.

-- The judicial board may call any witnesses whose testimony bears on the case.
+- The conduct board may call any witnesses whose testimony bears on the case.

-- The judicial board may hear and question each witness separately.
+- The conduct board may hear and question each witness separately.

-- The judicial board maintains confidentiality in all cases and expects all those involved in a particular case to respect the obligation of confidentiality in order to maintain the integrity of the proceedings.
+- The conduct board maintains confidentiality in all cases and expects all those involved in a particular case to respect the obligation of confidentiality in order to maintain the integrity of the proceedings.

-- Participants of the hearing may ask the judicial board chair to direct questions to a witness on their behalf.
+- Participants of the hearing may ask the conduct board chair to direct questions to a witness on their behalf.

-- Upon the completion of hearings and deliberations, the judicial board shall make a written decision normally within 72 hours.
-The decision will be made available by the designee to the student who is the subject of the complaint, the dean of students, and others deemed appropriate by the board.
-The decision will remain in the judicial board's confidential files for seven years.
+- Upon the completion of hearings and deliberations, the conduct board shall make a written decision normally within 72 hours.
+The decision will be made available by the designee to the student who is the subject of the complaint, the associate dean of students, and others deemed appropriate by the board.
+The decision will remain in the conduct board's confidential files for seven years.

-- Members of the judicial board may be removed or recuse themselves from sitting on a particular case for reasons of conflict of interest or otherwise.
+- Members of the conduct board may be removed or recuse themselves from sitting on a particular case for reasons of conflict of interest or otherwise.

 - The chair shall make decisions regarding procedural questions arising during the hearing.
-Such determinations may be modified only by a majority vote of the present members of the judicial board.
+Such determinations may be modified only by a majority vote of the present members of the conduct board.

 - Post-Hearing Actions and Appeals

-- The judicial board may take such actions as are necessary to enforce its decisions.
+- The conduct board may take such actions as are necessary to enforce its decisions.

-- Appeals of decisions of the judicial board shall be made in writing to the appeal board, c/o the judicial board adviser, chair, within seven days of the date on the board's decision letter.
+- Appeals of decisions of the conduct board shall be made in writing to the appeal board, c/o the dean of the students, within seven days of the date on the board's decision letter.

-- An appeal board shall be composed of three members: the dean of the college or the chosen designee, chair; one student member of the cabinet appointed by the SGA president; and one member of the administration appointed by the dean of the college.
+- An appeal board shall be composed of three members: the dean of the students or the chosen designee, chair; one student member of the cabinet appointed by the SGA president; and one member of the administration appointed by the dean of students.

-- The appeal board shall review the evidence presented to the judicial board, including the digital record of the hearing, and may take whatever additional steps it deems necessary to review the case according to the grounds for appeal as specified in Section 8, D6.
+- The appeal board shall review the evidence presented to the conduct board, including the digital record of the hearing, and may take whatever additional steps it deems necessary to review the case according to the grounds for appeal as specified in Section 9, D6.

-- If the appeal board determines that the judicial board's actions or decisions should be modified, it will, before making a decision, send its recommendations for modifications to the judicial board for its reconsideration.
+- If the appeal board determines that the conduct board's actions or decisions should be modified, it will, before making a decision, send its recommendations for modifications to the conduct board for its reconsideration.
 The appeal board will make its final decision following the action on reconsideration by the board.

 SECTION 10.
 ADMINISTRATIVE SETTLEMENT

-The definition of an Administrative Settlement is a conversation with the student who is the subject of the complaint and an administratior designated by the Judicial Board.
+- The definition of an Administrative Settlement is a conversation with the student who is the subject of the complaint and an administrator designated by the Conduct Board.
 The student who is the subject of the complaint has agreed to the settlement process, has accepted responsibility for the alleged policy violation(s), has no new evidence, and sees no bias in the process.
-Students participating in Administrative Settlements will sign an agreement waiving their right to a Judicial Board Hearing and appeal process, accepting the outcome of the Administrative Settlement.
+Students participating in Administrative Settlements will sign an agreement waiving their right to a Conduct Board Hearing and appeal process, accepting the outcome of the Administrative Settlement.
 An Administrative Settlement cannot result in removal from housing or recommendation for suspension, dismissal or permanent separation.

 - Post-Hearing Actions

-- The designee will submit the outcome of the settlement and sanction recommendations to the Chair of the Judicial Board and the Dean of Students for approval.
+- The designee will submit the outcome of the settlement and sanction recommendations to the chair of the Conduct Board and the dean of students for approval.

 SECTION 11.
 SANCTIONS

-While it is not possible to provide a complete list of sanctions for every type of infraction, the following list indicates the scope of judicial authority for the College Judicial Boards and their designees.
+While it is not possible to provide a complete list of sanctions for every type of infraction, the following list indicates the scope of conduct authority for the College Conduct Board and their designees.

 - Warning: Notice orally or in writing that continuation or repetition of prohibited conduct may be cause for additional disciplinary action.

 - Apology: Letters of apology to individuals, houses, and/or the entire Smith community designed to help the student reassess the effects of their actions.
-These letters will be kept as part of the studentís judicial board records and will not be made public unless with the specific permission of the student.
+These letters will be kept as part of the student’s conduct board records and will not be made public unless with the specific permission of the student.